Spandrel

 A spandrel is a roughly triangular space, usually found in pairs, between the top of an arch and a rectangular frame, between the tops of two adjacent arches, or one of the four spaces between a circle within a square.
 They are frequently filled with decorative elements.
+In a building with more than one floor, the term spandrel is also used to indicate the space between the top of the window in one story and the windowsill on the story above.

 Meaning

 There are four or five accepted and cognate meanings of the term spandrel in architectural and art history, mostly relating to the space between a curved figure and a rectangular boundary – such as the space between the curve of an arch and a rectilinear bounding moulding, or the wallspace bounded by adjacent arches in an arcade and the stringcourse or moulding above them, or the space between the central medallion of a carpet and its rectangular corners, or the space between the circular face of a clock and the corners of the square revealed by its hood.
 Also included is the space under a flight of stairs, if it is not occupied by another flight of stairs.

 In a building with more than one floor, the term spandrel is also used to indicate the space between the top of the window in one story and the sill of the window in the story above.
 The term is typically employed when there is a sculpted panel or other decorative element in this space, or when the space between the windows is filled with opaque or translucent glass, in this case called "spandrel glass".
 In concrete or steel construction, an exterior beam extending from column to column usually carrying an exterior wall load is known as a "spandrel beam".

 In architectural ornamentation, the horizontal decorative elements that are hung over interior and exterior openings between the posts are called spandrels.
 They can be made of sawn out wood, ball-and-dowels, and spindles.
 Wooden ornamental spandrels are known as gingerbread spandrels.
 If they are in an arch form, they are called gingerbread arch spandrels.
 The spandrels over doorways in perpendicular work are generally richly decorated.
-At Magdalen College, Oxford, is one which is perforated.
-The spandrel of doors is sometimes ornamented in the Decorated period, but seldom forms part of the composition of the doorway itself, being generally over the label.
+This is sometimes true for Decorated period spandrels, but these rarely form part of the actual doorway, more commonly being found over the label.